 Other scarring risks with some types of liposuction

 There are several different types of liposuction, but we only use the tumescent technique here at ENRICH Clinic.
+We do not perform Vaser, Laser-assisted or Ultrasound-assisted at ENRICH.

 Types of liposuction include: